mh-salari/mh-salari.ir/_projects/davat.md

 # permalink: /projects/#
 date:  2021-02-21 12:00:05 +0000
 thumbnail: /assets/projects-images/davat/davat.png
-description: "A very simple python library for normalizing and cleaning Persian text."
+description: "A Python library for normalizing and cleaning Persian text for NLP applications."
 ---

-I wanted to do a couple of NLP projects in Farsi, but soon realized that Farsi NLP community is very young and many components required for text processing are not available in Farsi.
-Text normalization and cleaning was one of the tools I needed for my project, and I couldn't find a good one.
-So, I spent a couple of nights writing regex codes in Python to normalize and clean Persian text.
+When starting some NLP projects in Farsi, I noticed that the Persian NLP ecosystem lacked many basic text processing tools that are common in other languages.
+Unable to find a suitable text normalization library for my needs, I created Davat by developing regex patterns in Python to properly clean and normalize Persian text.

 Here is an example of the output of Davat: